inspec/inspec/docs-chef-io/content/inspec/shell.md

 If you wish to connect to a remote machine (called a target within InSpec), you can use the `-t` flag.
-We support connecting using SSH, WinRM ,docker and podman.
+We support connecting using SSH, WinRM, Docker, Podman and many other target types.
 If no target is provided, we implicitly support the "local" target - i.e. tests running on the current machine running InSpec.
 For an SSH connection, use `-i` for specifying SSH key files, and the `--sudo*` commands for requesting a privilege escalation after